NeverWitness/tech-fee-system/docs/en-US/index.md

 ---

-# Scope of the Documentation
+## Scope of the Documentation

 At the current stage, this project focuses on:

 **The role of technology fees in modern economic structures.**

-The documentation emphasizes:
+Key areas covered include:

 * Conceptual clarification
 * Structural analysis